ckarwin/cosi-data-challenges/README.md

     - New implementation of Earth occultation in detector response.
     - First polarization tools.
     - New methods to estimate the background for continuum sources, line sources, and transient sources.
-    - Refinements and furhter developments of imaging class.
+    - Refinements and further developments of imaging class.
     - New Extended source response class.
 ## Useful Reference Guides
 - **General Introduction to analyzing data from a Compton telescopes and the Compton data space:**